siberianfox/tinygwiki/Troubleshooting.md

 </pre>

 Some other things you might check:
+* Does the Z axis turn freely by hand?
+Eliminate mis-alignment or excess friction first
 * Where is the Z current pot?
 It should be about 1/2 way, the 12:00 position.
 Adjust up or down later
 * Does the Z chip (motor3, presumably) get hot or much hotter than the X and Y chips?
 * Are the 2 large thermal vias under the driver chips soldered on the bottom of the board for all chips?